Pradhish87/Stock-Predictions/README.md

 Matplotlib

-#🛠️ How to Run the App
+# 🛠️ How to Run the App
-#🔧 Prerequisites
+# 🔧 Prerequisites

 Ensure Python 3.7+ is installed and run the following to install dependencies:

 bash
 Copy code
      pip install streamlit tensorflow pandas yfinance matplotlib

-#▶️ Running the App
+# ▶️ Running the App

 Use the command below to launch the Streamlit interface:

 bash
 Copy code
      streamlit run app.py
-Let me know if you want to add a project structure, demo GIF, or screenshots to make it even more complete!